knight94/arch-pi/README.md

 In order to use
 `arch-pi`,
-you need an extra Linux environment (Mac support not quite there...) which is connected to the Internet and has an SD card slot.
+you need an extra Linux environment which is connected to the Internet and has an SD card slot.

-For the Linux environment, you can also use a Live-CD like [Xubuntu](http://xubuntu.org/).
 Just make sure the following commands are
 available:

 * `lsblk`